jepsen-io/jepsen/doc/tutorial/03-client.md

-We dispatch based on the `:f` field of the operation, and when it's a `:read`, we take the invoke op and return a copy of it, with `:type` `:ok` and a value obtained by reading the register "r".
+We dispatch based on the `:f` field of the operation, and when it's a `:read`, we take the invoke op and return a copy of it, with `:type` `:ok` and a value obtained by reading the register "foo".

 ```bash
 $ lein run test